techidaily/site-games-able/source/_posts/navigating-the-nyt-power-network.md

  Your Connections results for that day are shared as colored squares.
 This ensures that you're not spoiling the game for anyone else by revealing the words or groups that they need to end up in.

- If Connections isn't your thing, there are plenty of other[two-player mobile games to play with friends or strangers](https://www.makeuseof.com/tag/best-two-player-mobile-games/) .
+ If Connections isn't your thing, there are plenty of other [two-player mobile games to play with friends or strangers](https://www.makeuseof.com/tag/best-two-player-mobile-games/) .

 ## Things You Need to Know About Connections Before You Play